6 Common Household Hazards to Know & How to Prevent Them

 The solution: Flies are attracted to dirty dishes in the sink, unlidded trash cans and compost bins, and half-empty pet food bowls.
 So empty your trash daily, clear food scraps, and clean your pet’s food bowl regularly to keep flies away from your home.

-Interior Firm: JRC ID CONTRACT
+View this project by JRC ID CONTRACT

 Mosquitoes rest in dark and humid areas and breeds in stagnant water.
 To get rid of mosquitoes, remove their entire breeding habitat by emptying, turning over, cover, or throw out any items that hold stagnant water like containers, buckets, planters, toys, pools or flower pot saucers.